How The CDC's Reluctance To Use The 'F-Word' — Firearms — Hinders Suicide Prevention

 But the "safe storage" approach doesn't address the suicide risk that a gun poses to its owner, who presumably has the key or combination to a locked safe or cabinet.

-And most gun suicides happen when the owner of the gun turns it on him or herself.
+And most gun suicides happen when the owner of the gun turns it on himself or herself.

 "I'm a little bit dubious that safe storage will be relevant to the vast majority of suicides with firearms.
 Because the owners of those firearms are the ones storing the guns and locking the guns," says Daniel Webster, director of the Johns Hopkins Center for Gun Research and Policy.
 "I certainly don't know of any research that shows that safe storage of firearms reduces risks for adult suicide."